filipelauar/projects/README.md

 - [Attention is all you need.
 Understanding Transformers.](https://open.spotify.com/episode/5qdXu3Y2aq2z6EqMGoM5YW?si=cf6c8ed77194445c) (In english)
 - [Attention is all you need.
 Entendendo Transformers.](https://open.spotify.com/episode/0EVRJl4ib73PmzaxzY9lGU?si=d8d9c025843c4133) (Em portugues)

+# Unsupervised anomaly detection with SRR

+In [this colab notebook](https://colab.research.google.com/drive/17pL_KtV_cA7vhbce5mPlJnFB9Z-7UPli?usp=sharing) you will find an implementation of SRR for both contrastive and rotation losses and using as One Class Classifier OneClassSVM and also Gaussian Mixture + mahalanobis distance.
+You can apply it in 3 different datasets.